KaiWU17TUM/icu_devices/documents/GE_Monitor.md

 <br />
 <br />

-### alarm data
+### Type 2 : Alarm data
 <br />

 The code for preparing a alarm data transmission request is as follows.
+Here we choose **differential mode**, which only transfer data when there is a change in alarm status.

     struct datex::datex_record_alarm_req requestPkt;
     struct datex::al_tx_cmd *pRequest;